Racist insults in Dresden's old town: 19-year-old reported!

 Some citizens may have asked themselves how such an incident could happen.
 Racist crimes are a serious problem in Germany.
 According to current data [Statista] from the Federal Ministry of the Interior, the number of racist crimes increased significantly between 2017 and 2024.
 A look at the statistics reveals that such acts of violence are still on the agenda and that social dialogue about them is becoming increasingly important.

-The background of the incident
+The background to the incident

 A closer look at the background shows that such topics cannot simply be left hanging.
 How is it possible that such incidents happen in a modern city like Dresden, known for its openness?
 Experts are calling for more education and prevention.
 It should be a goal that everyone, regardless of their origin, feels the city is their home.